webpack-contrib/mini-css-extract-plugin/README.md

 };
 ```

+Note that `type` should be used instead of `test` in Webpack 5, or else an extra `.js` file can be generated besides the `.css` file.
+This is because `test` doesn't know which modules should be dropped (in this case, it won't detect that `.js` should be dropped).

 ### Extracting CSS based on entry

 You may also extract the CSS based on the webpack entry name.